cinnData/DataSci/[DS-02] Introduction to Python.md

 ## Python packages

 Many additional resources have been added to Python in the form of **modules**.
 A module is just a text file containing Python code.
 Modules are grouped in libraries, also called **packages**, because their elements are packed according to some specific rules which allow you to install and call them together.
 Python can be extended by more than 300,000 packages.
-Some big packages, like scikit-learn, are not single modules, but collections of modules, which are then called **subpackages**.
+Some big packages are not single modules, but collections of modules, which are then called **subpackages**.

 Since the basic Python toolkit (without any package) is quite limited, you will need additional resources for practically everything.
 For instance, suppose that you want to do some math, and calculate the square root of 2.
 You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.
 Once the package has been imported, all its functions are available.
 You can then apply the function `math.sqrt`.
-This notation indicates that sqrt is a function of the module math.
+This notation indicates that `sqrt` is a function of the module `math`.

 In the console, the square root calculation shows up as:

 ```
-In [5]: import math
+In [7]: import math
    ...: math.sqrt(2)
-Out[5]: 1.4142135623730951
+Out[7]: 1.4142135623730951
 ```

 Alternatively, you can import only the functions that you plan to use: